Borough of the Imperial Age

 The Diocesan Museum is located inside the ancient Vescovado village.
 Palazzo Della Ragione, rebuilt after the destruction of 1510, is embellished by the Loggiato Palladiano of 1558 and contains the Teatro de la Sena or “Della scena (stage theatre)”, a masterpiece of great beauty and value.

 Feltre and its medieval Palio

-Feltre is a town of art, history and culture but also the city of historical Palio that every first Sunday of August relives this traditional event in honour of the past centuries.
+Feltre is a town of art, history, and culture but also the city of historical Palio that every first Sunday of August relives this traditional event in honor of the past centuries.